koolwebdezign/statistical-inference/README.md

 ## Introduction

 This project is completed as an integral part of the Statistical Inference course offered by Johns Hopkins University on Coursera.
 This Statistical Inference course is the sixth course in a ten course series which comprises the Johns Hopkins University Specialization in Data Science.

+My name is Jack Welch.
+I am an MBA student at Bridgewater State University.
+I am completing this course with the intention of enhancing my MBA studies with a concentration in data science and data analytics.

+The instructions offered below have been extracted from my project assignment.

 ## Instructions